Jun711/jun711.github.io/_posts/2019-08-13-angular-factory-providers-and-abstract-classes.md

 ```

 ### User Service Factory Function
-A factory function is a function that generates a suitable service based on a set of rules.
+A factory function is a function that generates a suitable service based on run time conditions.

 The following is UserService's factory function that is used to create `PaidUserService` when `SubscriptionService`'s 'isPaidUser' method returns true and `FreeUserService` otherwise.